 PLAP 3160/GSVS 3160 - Politics of Food, Paul Freedman

 How and what we eat is basic to who we are as individuals, as a culture, and as a polity.
 This course looks at the production and consumption of food in a political context.
-Food politics and policies have critical implications for the environment, for public health, for political equality, and for budget priorities.
-This course looks at food politics through a series of “food fights.”
-We will examine controversies over agricultural subsidies, labeling requirements, taxation, farming practices, food safety, advertising and education.
-In doing so, we will explore some of the most important features of American democracy, including legislative politics, regulation, interest group activity, federalism, public opinion, political communication, and representation.
-Ultimately we will examine the ways in which the politics of food represents both a reflection and a distortion of fundamental democratic principles..
+Food politics and policies have critical implications for the environment, for public health, and for social justice and political equality.
+Ultimately, we will examine the ways in which the politics of food represents both a reflection and a distortion of fundamental democratic principles.
+We will also examine a number of current issues confronting food politics and the food system in the context of the COVID-19 pandemic.
+This is a 10-day seminar.

 COSTS PER COURSE